karldyson/draft-dyson-primary-zonefile-initialisation/draft-dyson-primary-zonefile-initialisation.md

   * The master file is ONLY created for the zone if the master file does not already exist
   * The master file is NEVER created (effectively, the initialisation capability is disabled for this catalog or primary server, and the master file would be expected to exist as is the case before this document)
-  * The master file is ALWAYS created when a new zone is added to the catalog zone, overwriting any existing master file for the zone
+  * The master file is ALWAYS created when a new member zone is added to the catalog zone, overwriting any existing master file for the zone

-The second of the above options can facilitate the initialisation of a downstream signer configuration without necessarily being used to signal the initial state of the zone's master file on the primary server.

 A number of sub-properties, expressed as labels within the bailiwick of the "init" label, define the initialisation parameters.